-Applying brain science to online learning design can help organizations create more engaging experiences.
+Applying brain science to online learning design can help organisations create more engaging learning and development experiences.

 When it comes to learning and development in the workplace, a little bit of brain science can go a long way.

 Brain science research includes insights from areas of study such as neuroscience, molecular biology, and cognitive psychology.
-Applied effectively, it can be a powerful influence that learning leaders can use to better understand and positively impact workplace learners—for example, tenets of behavioral science help us to better explain and predict employee behavior.
+Applied effectively, it can be a powerful influence that learning leaders can use to better understand and positively impact workplace learners—for example, tenets of behavioural science help us to better explain and predict employee behaviour.